xoxzo/blog.xoxzo.com/content/Events/slush-tokyo-2019-report-en.md

 ![slush_booth](/images/slush_booth.jpg)

-We believe that our booth visitors should have enjoyed the demo of our APIs no matter how well they know aout it.
+We believe that our booth visitors should have enjoyed the demo of our APIs no matter how well they know about it.
 Some of the visitors who got our complimentary tote bags with brand-new design exclaimed "How cute!!"

 ![slush_giveaway](/images/slush_giveaway.jpg)